Hall of Fame

 Gollin was instrumental in founding two nonprofit organizations, the Public Interest Project (PIP) while he was in college, to raise funds so law students seeking summer work in unpaid public interest internships could afford to do so, and Public Interest Property Advisors (PIIPA), a pro bono service for developing-country clients.

-Gollin was diagnosed with ALS (Lou Gehrig’s disease) in 2012 and received the 2015 National ALS Association Rasmussen Advocate of the Year Award for helping raising awareness of ALS and helping advance legislation to improve the lives of people with ALS and speed the fight to find a treatment.
+Gollin was diagnosed with ALS (Lou Gehrig’s disease) in 2012 and received the 2015 National ALS Association Rasmussen Advocate of the Year Award for helping raise awareness of ALS and advance legislation to improve the lives of people with ALS and speed the fight to find a treatment.
 Throughout the progression of this condition, Gollin has inspired others through a blog and publication of a book about his experiences.

 • Karen Eckberg Gottovi, BHS’58, a former member of the House of Representatives in North Carolina, where she chaired the House Committee on Environment and worked for environmental issues; in particular, protecting North Carolina’s fragile coastline.
 She helped secure funding to preserve Fort Fisher and establish an aquarium in the area.
 Her promotion of environmentally sound development practices along the river helped make Wilmington, NC, a thriving commercial port again, adding to the state’s economic growth.
 The North Carolina Wildlife Federation presented Gottovi with its Legislator of the Year distinction in 1993.